 Well, we originally met in San Diego in 2006 while working for a production company called Realivze Tribe.
 They were associated with Giant, and were partly responsible for bringing the top DJ's in to town.
 We were actually promoters/flyer boys and would be packed down like mules with flyers to hand out on Friday and Saturday nights.
 It was a fun experience and alot of work, and Chris had actually been harassed by the cops alot and had ended up in court eventually for promoting.

 Chris bought his first set of turntables in 1998 and started collecting music, but had been a raver kid for the previous 4 years, and eventually DJ'd locally in San Diego.

-Reagan started producing (trying to) in 2000 with Reason, and eventually saw releases on Lost Language under the moniker Static Flux in 2004.
+Reagan started producing (trying to) in 2000 with Reason, and eventually saw releases on Static Flux in 2004.under the moniker

 After a horrible night in the summer of 2006 at one of our events with a horrible headlining DJ, we decided to start writing music out of spite for the untalented/poser DJ/artists that actually make it in the industry.

 We had only known each other for about 3 months at that point, but we had an equal amount of passion and love for the music, as well as similar philosophies on life in general, and at this point it's a brotherhood.

 Our first attempt in the studio was to write a full length concept album, which we pulled off in less than a month -- and now we go back and listen to it for a good laugh.